 8. Pico Basilé

 Basile Peak is the highest point in the country.
 It is impressive and visible from all points of Bioko Island.
-On the way to the top, you will get to see the wonderful Mother Bisila.
+On the way to the top, you will see the wonderful Mother Bisila.
 She is considered by many as the Bubi people’s mother and one of the first black virgins recognized by the Catholic papacy.
 With her baby on the back, this impressive statue represents one of the most secret stories of the Bubi people.
 Are you curious?
-You will have to ask some locals because we are not going to reveal those secrets here.
+You will have to ask some locals because we will not reveal those secrets here.

 9. the Island of Annobón

-This island is called Annobón because it was discovered on New Year’s Day – Anno Bon in Portuguese.
-This island is living proof of how a ten-square-mile island needs very little from the outside to be self-sufficient.
+This island is called Annobón because it was discovered in Portuguese on New Year’s Day – Anno Bon.
+This island is proof that a ten-square-mile island needs very little from the outside to be self-sufficient.
 Visiting this island is a must.
 Scheduled flights are only available on Fridays and Sundays, and you should expect and plan for frequent cancellations.
 It is a logistic challenge for any adventurer.

 Do you want to understand different tribes or ethnicities?
 Equatorial Guinea is a country rich in culture.
 There are more than seven ethnic groups that live in peace and harmony.
 The capital Malabo is a clear example of peaceful coexistence.
-Through the streets, you will hear from the official language, Spanish, to dialects such as Fang, Bubi, Convé, and the very characteristic Pidgi.
+You will hear from the official language, Spanish, through the streets, to dialects such as Fang, Bubi, Convé, and the very characteristic Pidgin.

 Flag of Equatorial Guinea

 When is the best time to visit Equatorial Guinea?

 Equatorial Guinea is a country with a dry and rainy season.
 The dry season usually lasts from November to February.
 Therefore, the dry season is e most recommended time to visit Equatorial Guinea.
-However, you can see anytime, assuming the rain does not condition your life.
+However, you can see it anytime, assuming the rain does not condition your life.